replayio/docs/src/app/test-suites/runs-view/page.md

 {% /twocolumns %}

 ### Test status

 Tests are categorized into flaky, failed, and successful runs for easy viewing.
 Additionally, you can search and filter your tests for more specific insights.

 ## Test details

 {% twocolumns %}
 {% group %}
 Test details include all recorded replays from the test run.

 Common errors are displayed below to provide an overview of the test failure messages.

-Clicking on a test opens the Replay DevTools, allowing you to start debugging that specific test run.
+Clicking on a recording opens the replay so that you can inspect it with Replay DevTools.
 {% /group %}

 {% figure